biostatsPMH/BiostatsUHNplus/README.md

 ### Adverse event timeline plots

 Uses addendum fake study data.
 Shows timeline for onset of AE after study enrollment.
 Can display up to 5 attributions.
+Time unit may be one of day, week, month or year.

-The below plot includes both AE category and AE detail.
-Modify *width*, *height* and *scale* parameters in ggsave() to customize fit for large plot.
+The below plot includes both AE category and AE detail in default colour and font scheme.

 ``` r
 library(ggplot2);